ricardojoserf/ricardojoserf.github.io/_posts/2023-7-7-getprocaddress.md

 Link: [https://github.com/ricardojoserf/GetProcAddress](https://github.com/ricardojoserf/GetProcAddress)

-This function takes a DLL handle and a function name, walks the PEB and returns the function address.
+This function takes a DLL handle and a function name or ordinal, walks the PEB and returns the function address.

 It works like the [GetProcAddress](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-getprocaddress) function so it is useful if you want to avoid using it.
 This implementation uses only the ReadProcessMemory API call.